 Ash Tamber

 I also offer Ring Melting Ceremonies for divorced people and fully custom Amulets for folks working with astrological or other archetypes to meet specific life goals.
+As a lifelong astrology buff, I love giving readings too!

 Feral Blue Jewelry